michaloblastni/BCI-working-from-distance/README.md

 Then, we synthesize them into a new solution that brings us at least a little bit closer to the goal.
 Next, we extend the new solution with our own knowledge, build it, evaluate it against the problem, publish it.

+# Systematic Literature review
+The goal is to identify hypotheses for researching a new type of signal that can sense or stimulate neural activity from a distance.

+Develop inclusion/exclusion criteria for identifying all literature to date in a particular database, or in multiple databases.
+The criteria will include i.e. the use of some type of signal from a distance for sensing or stimulating neural activity.
+The work could be experimentally evaluated in mice, rats, or other mammals (incl. people).

+# Preliminary findings
-In this specific case, cellular signaling has multiple types including electric.
+1. Cellular signaling has multiple types including electric.
 Electricity in cells can be sensed by connecting a wire, amplifying the measured signal, and converting it from analog to digital.
+Electricity in cells can be also stimulated by attaching a wire and sensing some voltage.
-Alternatively, magnetic field can be measured.
+Alternatively, magnetic field can be measured or created to sense or stimulate cells.
 This is the electromagnetic theory.

-There are additional, more experimental approaches that include functional ultrasound.
+2. There are additional, more experimental approaches that include functional ultrasound to sense cellular activity.
+Cellular signalling can be also photonic.
 Other approaches need to be reviewed.

-# Literature review
-Synthesize mechanisms (e.g., electric field coupling, magnetic detection, quantum sensors) that show promise for distance-based sensing of cellular signaling.

-# Findings

 # Evaluation